paulremo/docker-valhalla/README.md

 ## Tests

-If you want to verify that the image is working correctly, there's a small test script in `./tests`. **Note**, it might require `sudo`, since it touches a few things generated by the container's `valhalla` user:
+If you want to verify that the image is working correctly, there's a small test script in `./tests`.

 ```shell script
 ./tests/test.sh
 ```

+> [!TIP]
+> It might require `sudo`, since it touches a few things generated by the container's `valhalla` user

 ## Acknowledgements